elyra-ai/elyra/docs/source/user_guide/enhanced-script-support.md

 ## Ability to run a Python and R scripts as a batch job

-Elyra allows the execution of a Python and R scripts as a batch job in remote cloud environments.
+Elyra allows the execution of Python and R scripts as a batch job in remote cloud environments.
 This feature leverages the AI pipelines feature and requires access to either a Kubeflow Pipelines or Apache Airflow deployment via a [runtime configuration](../user_guide/runtime-conf).

 To submit a Python or R script as a batch job, open the script file and select `Submit Script...` button from the editor toolbar.